 However, if you're not worried about dye cast off, or color fading, fill the bucket with HOT water instead of COLD water.
 Just know that the active oxidizing agents kick in when the Sodium Percarbonate reacts with water, making a fresh batch immediately before you're ready to soak them.
 However, TAED is a special vinegar-like ingredient that supercharges to allow maximum efficacy even when washing in cold water.

 Powerizer has a sustainable palm-based surfactant that works as a wetting agent to penetrate grease and sequester it.
 It allows it to be trapped into a micelle so that it stays afloat to be rinsed clean from the fibers.
 Meanwhile, the enzyme ingredients in Powerizer are super active at breaking down starch and protein.

-No different than laundry all stains may not be removed and may require a second and third attempt.
-This was true in attempt to remove nail polish from carpet, grass stains and olive oil from cotton baby tees.
+No different than laundry, all stains may not be removed and may require a second and third attempt.
+This was true in attempt to remove nail polish from carpets, grass stains and olive oil from cotton baby tees.

 Detergent Must Be Rinsed Clean